qtile/qtile/docs/manual/howto/widget.rst

 Taking a screenshot is then as simple as calling ``screenshot_manager.take_screenshot()``.
 The method can be called multiple times in the same function.

+Screenshots can also be taken in a vertical bar orientation by using the ``@vertical_bar`` decorator as shown in the above example.

 ``screenshot_manager.take_screenshot()`` only takes a picture of the widget.
 If you need to take a screenshot of the bar then you need a few extra steps: